NONEUAL/NONEUAL/README.md

 ### Hi there 👋, my name is Gabriel Velasquez
-#### I am a junior developer, i'm 17 years old and this is my skills and hobbies
+#### I am a First year Student at Olivarez Tagaytay and a junior developer, i'm 17 years old and this is my skills and hobbies

 **'Wannabe Developer (First year Student at Olivarez Tagaytay)'**